e2jk/emilien.klein.st/posts/entrepreneurship-101-who-is-your-customer.rst

 It kind of slipped off my radar in the past 2 weeks, but it's now back in my focus and I plan to make good progress on it quickly.
 The estimated effort is around 4 hours per week, and the course lasts for 12 week, so I'd better get to it quickly to not accumulate too much backlog...

+I will be updating this post as I go along the course.
+Last update: 2015-01-26.

 ..
 TEASER_END: Notes ahead!

-I will be updating this post as I go along the course.

 Introduction
 ============